9 Virtual Reality Startups Taking VR Mainstream

 Founded in 2013, San Francisco startup Fyusion has taken in $38.35 million in funding to develop a solution that applies 3D computer vision and machine learning to “make images intelligent”.
 Their core technology, covered by over 50 patents, allows anyone to create immersive, interactive 3D images called ‘fyuses’ by moving any camera around a person, object or scene.
 It’s easy to see how a widely used use case might be online classifieds:

-All fyuses captured now are ready for use in any reality, creating the largest AR and VR image database of real world assets.
+All fuses captured now are ready for use in any reality, creating the largest AR and VR image database of real-world assets.

 Founded in 2010, San Francisco startup Leap Motion has taken in just over $94 million in funding from investors like J.P.
 Morgan Asset Management, with participation from Andreessen Horowitz, and Peter Thiel.
 The technology is simple to understand and easy to implement.
 All you need to do is slap a small device on your VR headset (or even just your desktop computer) and suddenly you’re using your hands in VR as if you were doing so in real life: